Kaedalus/Kaedalus-Reffect-Megapack/README.md

 - **Skill Effects**: Signets, Spectral, Shroud and Sand Swell.

 # Changelog
+**1.7.0**
+**Important:** Please make sure to extract the updated icons folder as well, as some icons have been added and others have been edited to be more consistent.
+- Discontinued 4k version, and made Large Skills the default format of the pack.
+If you still need larger sizes or smaller skills, you can easily resize the whole pack or group within Reffect with *Right-click > Resize*.
+- Added trait and skill effects plus cooldown tracking for all 9 Visions of Eternity Elite Specializations.
+- Added Guardian Virtues to skill cooldown tracking.
+- Added Relic of the Scoundrel.
+- Adjusted zoom levels of icons and edited some images to avoid excessive black borders wherever possible.
+- Fixed Elementalist Focus' Obsidian Flesh effect.

 **1.6.1**
 - Created an additional pack download option with 150% larger Skill icons.
 - Moved sigil display into LeftSide and RightSide groups to edit more easily.